freeCodeCamp/CurriculumExpansion/fullstack-cert/python-projects/luhn-algo-lab/user-stories.md

 1. You should define a function named `verify_card_number` to implement the Luhn algorithm for card number validation.

-1. The `verify_card_number` function should take a string of digits (representing a card number) as input and return a Boolean value indicating whether the card number is valid according to the Luhn algorithm.
+1. The `verify_card_number` function should take a string of digits (representing a card number) as input and return a boolean value indicating whether the card number is valid according to the Luhn algorithm.

 1. To implement the Luhn algorithm within the `verify_card_number` function, you should:
    - Start doubling every second digit from the right (excluding the check digit).